roldanjr25/SorSUlyap1/Readme.txt

 Instructions on how to run system:
-  The Backend should be initialized first so that users can log in.
+  The Backend should be initialized first so that users can log in to the system.
+Look for the welcome.html at SorSUlyap1 folder and run the website.

 Technologies/Frameworks Used :
   Node.js/Express.js